Create on-brand slides directly in Claude with our Brand MCP.Learn More>

 DeepL AI PDF Translator

 DeepL PDF Translator uses advanced neural networks to deliver highly accurate translations.
 Recently, DeepL has expanded its language support and improved the preservation of document formatting, a key issue for many users.
 The tool’s ability to handle detailed translations and large file sizes remains a strong point, making it ideal for professional use.
-DeepL currently supports up to 1000 combinations of 30 languages
+DeepL now supports document translation into 100+ languages, with 36 of them available on its latest-generation language model.
+On the free plan, you can translate up to 3 files per month (5 MB each).

 Here’re a few things to remember about DeepL

-- Supports over major global languages with direct PDF upload (plus DOCX, PPTX, etc.), bulk processing for multiple files or languages at once, and Pro features like glossaries for consistent terminology.
+2. Supports 100+ languages with direct PDF upload (plus DOCX, PPTX, etc.), bulk processing for multiple files or languages at once, and Pro features like glossaries for consistent terminology.

 The conversion process